Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Matt Heafy was born in Japan, but he grew up in the melting pot of Florida.
-He's a singer and guitarist for the band Trivium, and then he's the vocalist for yet another band.
+He's a singer and guitarist for the band Trivium, and he's the vocalist for yet another band.
 He's been an adherent of the "straight edge" subculture of hardcore punk that doesn't drink alcohol or use recreational drugs.

-Matt joined the band Trivium at twelve years of age.
+Matt joined the band Trivium at 12 years of age.
 He'd been asked to sing, and he promptly blew out his vocal chords.
 You could say his enthusiasm overwhelmed his physical self.
 While he does still do vocals, he has been trained to not hurt himself since doing so, and he is also less frequent a vocalist.

 The music of Trivium has been described using lots of different sub-genres of metal.
 The early music of In Flames has been considered one of Trivium's primary influences.
 Matt and the boys are all quite young, and we hope to hear much more music from them in the days to come.